Social class in France: Contemporary France

 In the 21st century, social class in France is often measured by income and profession.
-Bon chic bon genre is a term for fashionable people of good family ("bon genre"), especially in Paris.
+Bon chic bon genre (BCBG) is a term for fashionable people of good family ("bon genre"), especially in Paris.
 Graduates of the École nationale d'administration, or énarques predominate in the upper levels of government and many industries, along with graduates of the other Grandes écoles, specialized state-run institutes of tertiary education.
 However, primary and secondary education is almost entirely at state schools, unlike say England, and is a major engine of social mobility.
 Cultural capital, a concept from France, is still considered an issue for the many French people in a process of social mobility.